jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

 Strictly speaking, Jenkins X does not require its own cluster, but things work better operationally if you use separate clusters for testing, staging and production.

-On the development cluster, install Jenkins X. Install the Jenkins X [environment controller](https://github.com/jenkins-x-charts/environment-controller) on staging and production clusters.
+You only need to install Jenkins X on the development cluster.
+Install the Jenkins X [environment controller](https://github.com/jenkins-x-charts/environment-controller) on the staging and production clusters.
 This is further explained in the article [Multiple Clusters](https://jenkins-x.io/getting-started/multi-cluster/).

 ## Upcoming Jenkins X features

-Jenkins X is rapidly evolving.
+Jenkins X is evolving rapidly.
 Upcoming features are:

 * Conditional execution of stages
 * Jenkins X apps to inject steps and stages
-* More advanced config of stage pods
+* More advanced configuration of stage pods
 * More advanced solution for pipeline and stage sharing across repos

 ## Learning Jenkins X